brandonjurado/SocialCredit/README.md

-# hackUTD
+# Social Credit
-Determine credibility of user's likeliness to repay short-term loans with use of machine-learning algorithms.
+Determine credibility of user's likeliness to repay short-term loans with use of machine-learning algorithms and represent the data with visual graphs.

 # Setup
-Run `sh build.sh` to get the server started.

-Run `npm install` in the directory: `app/static/js`
+Run `npm install` in the directory: `app/static/js`.

+Run `npm run webpack` to compile our JavaScript modules.

+Start the server with `sh build.sh`, running alongside webpack.

 *server.py.bak exists as a backup file in case of error*